Spay and neuter awareness month: what you need to know

 Spay and neuter surgeries are common procedures offered at most veterinary offices and low-cost spay and neuter clinics.

-Searchable national and local databases such as BCSPCA or NOOTERS Club can help you locate a low-cost or subsidized spay and neuter clinic near you.
+A searchable national database such as Community Cat's Alliance or Best Friends Network Partner can help you locate a low-cost or subsidized spay and neuter clinic near you.
 Local shelters or Humane Societies may offer low-cost procedures as well.

 The cost of spay or neuter surgery depends on where you live and the size and individual needs of your pet.
 Generally, spay surgery is more costly than neuter surgery, with cat spay and neuter procedures being less costly overall.